 Original post 25 February 2021:

-The earliest part of #BuckleyAndNunn (since 1988 David Jones) was built in two stages, 1911-12, which architects #BatesSmartMcCutcheon just doubled up, but then why not ?
-Looks fine, and a relative rare for MLB example of #EdwardianBaroque, which those interesting blocky columns, and some delightful mosaic work.
-In 1933 they decided to expand by adding two floors to one half only for some reason- where they kept to a conservative style, whereas the menswear addition to the side went all modernistic.
+The earliest part of #BuckleyAndNunn (since 1988 David Jones) was built in two stages, 1911-12, which architects Bates, Peebles & Smart just doubled up, but then why not ?
+Looks fine, and a relative rare for Melbourne example of #EdwardianBaroque, with those interesting blocky columns, and some delightful mosaic work.
+In March 1933 they decided to expand by adding two floors to one half only, by the sage architects, now Bates Smart McCutcheon, where they removed the cornice, but kept to a restrained style.
+Then in August 1933 they announced an extension to the side, replacing Wertheims store, and went all modernistic.
 My photos from 2018, early photo from @heraldsunphoto_retro prob from 1912), sketch of addition from ‘Bates Smart 150 years’, and the long view is a postcard from the @library_vic

 Hi Rohan my memory is that Buckley & Nunn closed in 1982 and there was a brief period of stripping out and it reopened as Devid Jones the same year